bobeatslollipop/bobeatslollipop.github.io/README.md

 # About Me
 I'm a first-year computer science PhD student at Northwestern University's [theory croup](https://theory.cs.northwestern.edu/).
 (We don't have a fixed advisor on our first year!)
 I am generally interested in theoretical computer science, and my current research focus is on machine learning theory and AMQ-filters.

 Before beginning my PhD studies at Northwestern University, I completed both my undergraduate and master's degrees at the same institution.
+He

 # Research
-**To Store or Not to Store: a graph theoretical approach for Dataset Versioning** with Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and Koyel Mukherjee.
+**To Store or Not to Store: a graph theoretical approach for Dataset Versioning**\\
+with Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and Koyel Mukherjee.
 _IPDPS 2024_. [arXiv](https://arxiv.org/abs/2402.11741)